 Typhoid Recommended unless your trip is less than a week.
 The vaccine offers around 70% protection, lasts for two to three years and comes as a single shot.
-Tablets are also available, however the injection is usually recommended as it has fewer side effects.
+Tablets are also available; however, the injection is usually recommended as it has fewer side effects.
 A sore arm and fever may occur.

 Varicella If you haven’t had chickenpox, discuss this vaccination with your doctor.

-These are recommended only for long-term travellers (more than one month):
+The following are recommended only for long-term travellers (more than one month):